laoutaris/privacy-policy/Privacy Policy for Fashion Tools.md

 ### c.
 No Account Required

-Fashion Tools does not require you to create an account or provide identifiable personal information (e.g., name, email, or address) to use the app.
+Fashion Tools does not require creating an account or providing identifiable personal information (e.g., name, email, or address) to use the app.
 All core features are accessible without registration.

 ---